electricimp/AzureIoTHub/examples/README.md

 11. Click **Build and Force Restart**.

-12. Check from the logs in the IDE that the device is registered, connected, and twin's properties are retrieved
+12. Check from the logs in the IDE that the device is registered, connected, and twin's properties are retrieved.

 ![RetrieveTwinLogs](./example_imgs/RetrieveTwinLogs.png)

-13. [Update Twin Document](#retrieveupdate-twin-document) from the Azure Portal: add or change, if already exists, the desired property "test".
+13. [Update Twin Document](#retrieveupdate-twin-document) (**of the device with ID used in the step 5**) from the Azure Portal: add or change, if already exists, the desired property "test".
 Then check from the logs in the IDE that the desired properties are received and the reported properties are updated.

 ![UpdateTwinLogs](./example_imgs/UpdateTwinLogs.png)